What is Dialectical Behavior Therapy?

 Now it is time to go to the next level.
 Stage 3 and 4 includes a lot of skill learning process where they learn to cope with life again and advance to the next level.
 Besides behavioral and mental improvement, the therapist works on spiritual health too.
-The main goal of this stage is to assist the patients in achieving and maintaining the quality of life and continue the process by themselves.
+The main goal of this stage is to assist the patients in achieving and maintaining their quality of life and continuing the process by themselves.

 What is Dialectical Behavior Therapy Used for?

 We’ve already known that Dialectical Behavior Therapy focuses on managing emotions by enhancing the acceptance and mindfulness of people.
 The journey of DBT started with treating borderline personality disorder.
 With time, it has proven its ability to treat many other issues too.

 People who are suffering from different emotional and behavioral issues can be treated with DBT.
 Below are some of the issues that can be effectively treated with DBT.

 - Dependency of Chemical/ Chemical Addiction

 - Post-Traumatic Stress Disorder